p-gw/CitrusBuilder.jl/docs/src/tutorials/from_data.md

 # Constructing surveys programmatically

 In this tutorial we will see how we can build surveys from an external data source.
-The iterative survey construction method in LimeSurveyBuilder makes it easy to accomplish this task.
+The iterative survey construction method in CitrusBuilder makes it easy to accomplish this task.

 Consider for example that you have a csv file for each survey where each row defines a question in the survey.
 The questions might be default questions or more complex custom question types as described in the tutorial [Constructing custom question types](custom_question_types.md).